sogeuni/sogeuni.github.io/content/abs/commands/system-and-administrative-commands.md

 ```

-The **setterm** command can be used within a script to change the appearance of text written to stdout, although there are certainly [[../advanced-topics/colorizing-scripts#^COLORIZINGREF|better tools]] available for this purpose.
+The **setterm** command can be used within a script to change the appearance of text written to stdout, although there are certainly [[colorizing-scripts#^COLORIZINGREF|better tools]] available for this purpose.

 ```bash
 setterm -bold on